 London is a global hub for fashion design, and Londoners buy fashion voraciously – and then throw away around 227,000 tonnes of it in the capital every year.
 Our Love Not Landfill campaign talks directly to 16-24 year olds to encourage them to change the way they buy, use and dispose of clothes.

-In an attempt to tackle the dizzying scale of clothing consumption and its growth over the past 15 years, Love Not Landfill campaigns on social media and using inspiring events – such as our annual charity pop-up shop and clothes swaps in some of London’s liveliest retail neighbourhoods – to build young people’s passion for second-hand fashion, clothes sharing, reselling and swapping.
-It also promotes reuse and recycling through its fleet of iconic clothes banks, hand-painted by renowned street artist Bambi.
+In an attempt to tackle the dizzying scale of clothing consumption and its growth over the past 15 years, Love Not Landfill campaigns on social media and using inspiring events – such as our charity pop-up shop and clothes swaps in some of London’s liveliest retail neighbourhoods – to build young people’s passion for second-hand fashion, clothes sharing, reselling and swapping.
+It also promotes reuse and recycling through its fleet of iconic clothes banks which are eye-catchingly designed by a range of artists in London including Bambi and This Ain’t Rock’n’Roll.

 Over £2.5bn-worth of food gets thrown away in London every year – and much of that is from homes across the capital.
 We work with London’s boroughs to help increase the amount of unavoidable food waste that gets recycled; and we campaign to stop food becoming waste in the first place.